Yoga in State College

 Nadi Shodhana ~ Alternate Nostril Breathing

-Removes minor blockages, calming and balancing
+The Benefits ~ Removes minor blockages, calming and balancing

 Nadi Shodhana Technique 2 Ratio 1-1~ Alternate Nostril Breathing

-Helps with respiratory problems such as asthma, emphysema, and bronchitis.
+The Benefits ~ Helps with respiratory problems such as asthma, emphysema, and bronchitis.
 Ensures that the whole body is nourished by an extra supply of oxygen.
 Carbon dioxide is efficiently expelled and the blood is purified of toxins.
 The brain centers are stimulated to work nearer to their optimum capacity.
 Induces tranquility, clarity of thought and concentration.
 Increases vitality and lowers levels of stress.

-Nadi Shodhana Technique 2 Ratio 1-2~ Alternate Nostril Breathing
+Nadi Shodhana Technique 2 Ratio 1-2

-Profound relaxation.
+The Benefits ~ Profound relaxation.
 Heartbeat and pulse rate slow, blood pressure drops.

 Nadi Shodhana with Antar Kumbhaka Technique 3 Stage 5 Ratio 1:4:2 ~ Alternate Nostril Breathing with inner breath retention

-Profound psychological effects in preparation for meditation.
+The Benefits ~ Profound psychological effects in preparation for meditation.
 Not suitable for women in the later half of pregnancy.
 Not recommended for persons with heart problems, high blood pressure, emphysema or any major disorders.

 Sheetali Pranayama

-Cools the body.
-Coold and reduces mental and emotional excitation.
-Induces muscular relaxation, mental tranquility and may be used as a tranquilizer before sleep.
-Gives contrl over hunger, thirst and generates a feeling of satisfaction.
 Contraindication: People suffering from low blood pressure or respiratory disorders such as asthma, bronchitis and excessive mucous should not practice this pranayama.
 Those with heart disease should practice without breath retention.
 Also if you have chronic constipation , you should avoid this pranayama.

 Sheetkari Pranayama